 The beach runs parallel to the main road in Brean and there are several footpaths leading onto the sands.
-You can drive onto the northern section of the beach and park your car all day for a small charge.
+There is a vehicle-free area which may suit families with young children, as well as car access on the northern section of beach where you can park your car all day for a small charge.

 A breath-taking walk to the top of Brean Down will reveal panoramic views of the surrounding area, including Weston-super-Mare and the islands of Steep Holm and Flat Holm.

 On a clear day you can even see across to neighbouring Wales.

 It’s a glorious walk along to the end of Brean Down, where the Napoleonic fort stands.
 Here you can explore the ruins and read about the fascinating history of life at the fort when it was in operation.
 Read a brief history of Brean here.

 Brean Down Fort is operated by the National Trust.
 There is car parking near the base of the Down.

 Brean beach has the second largest tidal range in the world, and although it has miles of sandy beach, at low tide a vast expanse of mud flat is exposed.
 Please do not walk out towards the water when the tide is out.